 In order to participate in the balancing markets, a provider of FCR or FRR shall demonstrate that the technical requirements for the reserve are met by performing a prequalification with an approved result.

 Before an application for prequalification is made, we recommend you to have a look at the page Information about ancillary services.

-The prequalification of FCR or FRR providing units or groups shall be re-assessed:
+FCR providing units or groups shall be re-assessed